soph-dec/documentation/filewriter_v2/README.md

 ## List of Fields

-A file generated within V2 format may contain the fields and attributes listed below.
+A file generated within `"hdf5 nexus v2024.2 nxmx"` format may contain the fields and attributes listed below.
 For further details and descriptions please refer to the provided links to the NeXus definitions.

 #### Notation